sipanahmad/social-links-profile-tailwindcss/README.md

 - Semantic HTML5 markup
 - Flexbox
-- Box Shadow
 - [Tailwindcss](https://tailwindcss.com/) - CSS Framework
 - Mobile-first workflow

 ### What I learned

-In the Blog Preview card challenge on Frontend Mentor, you likely learned several key skills and concepts, including:
+In the Social links profile challenge on Frontend Mentor, you likely learned several key skills and concepts, including:

-1. HTML and CSS: Building a visually appealing and responsive user interface (UI) for the Blog preview card using HTML for structure and CSS for styling.
+1. HTML and CSS: Building a visually appealing and responsive user interface (UI) for Social links profile using HTML for structure and CSS for styling.
 This involves understanding layout techniques, such as Flexbox or Grid, to create a well-organized and visually appealing design.

 2. Responsive Design: Creating a UI that adapts seamlessly to various screen sizes and devices, using CSS techniques like media queries to adjust layout and styling based on viewport dimensions.

 3. Documentation and Best Practices: Documenting your code and adhering to best practices for code organization, naming conventions, and commenting to make your codebase more maintainable and understandable for yourself and other developers.

-Overall, participating in the Blog preview card component challenge on Frontend Mentor likely provided you with valuable hands-on experience in frontend development, covering HTML, CSS, JavaScript, and various related concepts and technologies.
+Overall, participating in the Social links profile component challenge on Frontend Mentor likely provided you with valuable hands-on experience in frontend development, covering HTML, CSS, JavaScript, and various related concepts and technologies.

 ### Useful resources

 - [Tailwindcss Documentation](https://tailwindcss.com/docs/installation) - This helped me for many reasons.
 I really liked this documentation and will use it going forward.
-- [freeCodeCamp](https://www.freecodecamp.org/news/how-to-create-beautiful-box-shadows-in-html-and-css/) - This is an amazing article which helped me finally understand how to apply box shadow on the element and  use it like a new element without using new element like div and others

 ## Author

 - Frontend Mentor - [@sipanahmad](https://www.frontendmentor.io/profile/sipanahmad)